ODA Spending

 Bilateral Spending

-95% of South Korean global health funding was channeled via bilateral contributions in 2021, including earmarked funding through multilaterals, which accounted for 22% of global health ODA.
-South Korea’s bilateral funding, including earmarked funding through multilaterals, remained stable between 2020 and 2021.
-However, the relative percentages of each share changed, with bilateral funding decreasing from 83% in 2020 to 73% in 2021, and earmarked funding through multilaterals jumping from 11% to 22% of global health ODA.
+88% of South Korean global health funding was channeled via bilateral contributions in 2022, including earmarked funding through multilaterals, which accounted for 34% of global health ODA.
+South Korea’s bilateral funding, including earmarked funding through multilaterals, decreased slightly between 2021 and 2022 by 5%.
+The relative percentages of each share changed, with bilateral funding decreasing from 72% in 2021 to 54% in 2022, and earmarked funding through multilaterals jumping from 21% to 34% of global health ODA.
 This trend points to South Korea’s prioritization of bilateral ODA, while indicating the country’s recent openness and increased interest in multilateralism.

 Multilateral Spending and Commitments

-Multilateral funding accounted for 5% of total ODA to health in 2021.
-This figure is well below the DAC average of 30%.
-South Korea prioritizes loan assistance to partner countries due to its own experience as an ODA recipient.
+Multilateral funding accounted for 12% of total ODA to health in 2022.
+This figure is well below the DAC average of 34%.
+However, the South Korean government plans to continue its efforts to be a responsible member of the international community by cooperating with numerous global health initiatives.

 South Korea also joined the ACT-A as a Facilitation Council member, providing strategic advice and guidance to ACT-A, and is one of eight countries—with the US, China, India, Russia, Brazil, Indonesia, South Africa, and Mexico—in the Market Leader Group.